sillevl/course-databases/forta/sorting-retreived-data.md

 ### Multiple sorting statements

 When sorting data, the chances are high that you will have the same value for something.
-For example, you want to sort the names of the employees but the men need to come first in the list and then the women.
+For example, you want to sort the names of your employees in alphabetical order but you also want to sort by gender (first Male, than Female).

 ```sql
 SELECT name, gender FROM employees ORDER BY gender DESC, name;
 ```

-Here will you get something like this:
+The result should look something like this:

 name|gender
 ----|-----